breck7/30000hours/readme.md

 Thank You
 ---------

-I can't put into words how grateful I am to the people who responded to me.
-At the time I was 5 years into my programming career, had passed 10,000 hours of practice, and was starting to worry that the "10,000 hour strategy" I had been following and telling other aspiring programmers to follow may have been hopeless, because I was still a pretty terrible programmer at the time (many would argue that today, 6 years later, I'm still bad, but now I can say that's just because I'm 31 hours short of 30k ;P).
-Then these busy coders answered my cold emails with not just a number but many encouraging words and thoughts.
+I hope these data points can encourage other aspiring programmers as much as they encouraged me.
+I am eternally grateful to the programmers who responded.
+Back then I was 5 years into my programming career, I had passed 10,000 hours of practice, and was starting to worry that the "10,000 hour strategy" I had been following and telling other aspiring programmers to follow may have been in vain, because I was still a pretty bad programmer (many would argue that today, 6 years later, I'm not much better, but now I can say that's just because I only have 29,000 hours of practice).
+These busy coders answered my cold emails with not just a number but many encouraging words and thoughts.
 One of my favorite responses was from Peter Norvig, who sent me a Lisp program computing his estimate:

     # sum(years *  (hours/week)) * (weeks/year)